 The journalists also had access to the embassy doctor and to the snack bar; in the little compound right behind the embassy was the famous snack bar.
-There were a couple of Italians who had come to work, I believe, in the Fiat factory.
-They left there and came to work with the Americans.
-One named Clemente ended up as the major domo at Spaso House and another, Alfredo, ran the snack bar.
+Many Italians had come to work in the Fiat factory in the Soviet Union.
+Two of them left and came to work with the Americans.
+One named Clemente Pandin ended up as the major domo at Spaso House and another, Alfredo, ran the snack bar.

 It was such a convenience to go to the snack bar and have lunch.
 It was also a place to do business.
 The American journalists had access but it was understood that things talked about down there were off the record.
-This was a time we didn't have any rapid means of communication so when you wanted to get out a message, you sat down at your phone and you dialed the numbers consecutively of all these people and communicated with them; there was no email or other easy communication so the snack bar was a great opportunity for quick communications.
+This was a time when we didn't have any rapid communication so when you wanted to get out a message, you sat down at your phone and you dialed the numbers consecutively of all these people and communicated with them one-by-one.
+There was no email or other easy communication so the snack bar was a great opportunity for quick communications.

-Lastly, these journalists were our age, they had families and their kids were in the American School with one or two exceptions.
+In addition, these journalists were our age; many had families and their kids were in the American School.
 We very much integrated them into our social life.
-To this day, some of the journalists that we met in Moscow are among our closest friends.
+Some of the journalists that we met in Moscow were among our closest friends after we left Moscow.

 Bernard Redmont was the CBS correspondent.
-He and his wife are in their 90s now and in a retirement community outside Boston.
-Bernie and his wife were a generation older than my wife and me.
-He was a highly respected journalist and to this day they are very close friends.
+Bernie and his wife were a generation older than Bobbi and me.
+He was a highly respected journalist and they remained close friends until their deaths.

-There was a correspondent for The Christian Science Monitor named David Willis who had three children, two daughters about the ages of our daughters.
+The correspondent for The Christian Science Monitor, David Willis, had three children, two daughters about the ages of our daughters, and a son.
 It is a very long and complicated story but we went with them on a vacation to Sri Lanka.
 We flew Aeroflot from Moscow to Sri Lanka.
 David wrote a story about that vacation.
 My kids loved reading it because they could understand it.
 David said he got more comments about that story than about any of the deep thoughtful, thumb sucking pieces that he did about internal Soviet political affairs.